Patrick Wisdom Player Props: Cubs vs. Reds

 - Wisdom leads Chicago with 31 hits, batting .214 this season with 19 extra-base hits.

-- Wisdom has driven in a run in 12 games this season (27.9%), including seven games with more than one RBI (16.3%).
+- Wisdom has had an RBI in 12 games this season (27.9%), including seven multi-RBI outings (16.3%).
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 46.5% of his games this year, with two or more runs scored in 11.6%.
+- He has scored in 20 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.